MicrosoftDocs/customer-voice/cv-docs/satisfaction-metrics.md

 Satisfaction metrics are defined at the project level.
 If you create a project from one of the ready-to-use project templates in Dynamics 365 Customer Voice, satisfaction metrics are already created and mapped to survey questions.
 However, you can add more metrics as needed.
 If you create a project from the **Blank** project template, you need to add satisfaction metrics and map them to the questions.

+> [!NOTE]
+> Projects, email templates, and satisfaction metrics are primarily based out of Microsoft DataVerse.
+Refreshing Dataverse with data breaks customer voice projects and surveys on that environment.

 After you've received responses to your survey, a dashboard is created automatically for each set of metrics, showcasing recent scores and trends.
 The dashboard is available under **Reports** in the left pane.
 More information: [View a satisfaction metrics report](satisfaction-metrics-report.md)

 **To add satisfaction metrics**